thaole-tum/alzheimer-etl-and-prediction-platform/README.md

 - SQL scripts for database schema and analytics queries
 - Basic test coverage for the transformation and prediction layers

-## What This Project Demonstrates

-This project is a strong portfolio piece because it combines several skills in one workflow:

-- Data ingestion from CSV files
-- Data cleaning and feature engineering with `pandas`
-- Batch loading into PostgreSQL with `psycopg2`
-- Basic Docker knowledge and service orchestration
-- Model inference with a saved machine-learning model

 ## Repository Structure

 ```text